Best anti-inflammatory foods for dogs

 - persistent infections

-Given the issues that chronic inflammation can cause, it’s absolutely vital to reduce it.
+Given the issues and pain that chronic inflammation can cause, it’s absolutely vital to reduce it.
 But what can be done?
 Remember that idea of eating to reduce inflammation?
 Let’s talk about anti-inflammatory diets for dogs.

-The link between diet and inflammation
+The link between diet and chronic inflammation in dogs

 Internal inflammation, like when your dog has an irritated digestive tract, is harder to spot than a sprained paw.
 We often overlook the idea of food as medicine when it comes to our dogs.